YakNazim/telemetry/README.md

     $ make build

+For the server, install libyaml:

+    $ sudo apt-get install libyaml-0-2

-For the server, create a python environment to run in:
+Create a python environment to run in:

     $ mkvirtualenv psas-telemetry